Samsung/tizen-docs/docs/application/design/wearable/ui-components/selection-controls.md

 # Selection Controls

 Selection controls enables users to choose an item.
-The appropriate type will depend on how you want to present items for the user’s selection.
+The appropriate type will depend on how you want to present items for the user's selection.

 ## Usage